miso-lims/walkthroughs/_includes/libraries-from-samples.md

     * _Type_: Paired End
     * _Index Kit_: Nextera DNA Dual Index
     * _Index 1_ and _Index 2_: Select any combination of indices you wish.
       Select different indices for each library.
-Selecting the same index for two different libraries will it unwise to pool those two libraries together later.
+Selecting the same indices for two different libraries would make it unwise to pool those two libraries together later.
     * _Kit_: {% if include.detailed == true %}KAPA Hyper Prep{% else %}Any kit{% endif %}
     * _Size (bp)_: 300
 {% if include.detailed == true %}
     * _Volume_: 100
+    * _Vol.
+Units_: µL
 {% endif %}
 1. Choose _Save_.